Skip to main content

 // Audit store configuration (mandatory via constructor)

-var auditStore = new MongoDBSyncAuditStore(mongoClient, auditDatabase)
+var auditStore = MongoDBSyncAuditStore.from(mongoDbSyncTargetSystem)

 .withWriteConcern(WriteConcern.W1) // Optional configuration